-Goodwill is initially measured at cost being the excess of the acquisition cost over the share in the net fair value of the acquired identifiable assets, liabilities and contingent liabilities.
+Goodwill acquired in a business combination is initially measured at cost being the excess of the acquisition cost over the share in the net fair value of the acquired identifiable assets, liabilities and contingent liabilities.
 The Bank's goodwill arose from past purchases of branch business/offices from the Parent Company.
+After initial recognition, goodwill is measured at cost less any accumulated impairment losses.